ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Reference: This contains a pointer to the public specification for the format of the item, if one exists.

 This Registry has been initially populated by the values in {{type-param}}.
-The specification column for all of these entries will be this document.
+The reference column for all of these entries will be this document.
+The value 0 is to be marked as "Reserved".

 ## ACE Groupcomm Key Registry {#iana-key}